 The CDC on Alternative Therapies

 Though the CDC is helpful in understanding Lyme disease, the federal government’s prejudice against cannabis biases their published information on treatments.
-A classic example found on the CDC website is the multi-authored 2015 journal article, Unorthodox Alternative Therapies Marketed to Treat Lyme Disease.
+A classic example found on the CDC website is the multi-authored 2015 article, Unorthodox Alternative Therapies Marketed to Treat Lyme Disease.

 Lumped in with such oddities as urine-drinking therapy, the authors have included both “marijuana” and “cannabis oil,” a jab at Rick Simpson Oil (RSO).
-The researchers complained that, “Most of the cited treatments were never evaluated with any scientific study, although we did find that a few treatments were evaluated in studies that either were poorly designed or had unclear relevance to human disease.”
+The researchers complained that, “Most of the cited treatments were never evaluated with any scientific study.
+Although we did find that a few treatments were evaluated in studies that either were poorly designed or had unclear relevance to human disease.”

-A Focus on Symptom Relief
+Cannabis for Lyme Disease: a Focus on Symptom Relief

 “More and more studies show that cannabis has antibiotic properties… It has even proven to be an effective treatment for the flesh-eating virus known as MRSA.
 Studies also show the spirochetes that cause Lyme disease can be treated using cannabidiol (CBD).
 Because of the federal laws banning marijuana, much of this evidence is anecdotal.”

 So, educate yourself and gently experiment for yourself.
 The federal bias does not seem to be going away anytime soon.